CaptainNapkins/dotfiles/README.md

 I'd like to keep this as dependency free as possible.

 ## Vim Stuff
-- Vim stuff will be in `config/vim` and then running `prep_env.sh` will symlink `~/.vim` to `dotfiles/config/vim` once this repo is cloned to the host.
+- Vim stuff will be in `config/vim` and then running `prep_env.sh` will symlink `dotfiles/config/vim` to `~/.vim`  once this repo is cloned to the host.
 Then, plugins will be downloaded as git submodules and managed natively by the vim package manager.
+You can see this behavior in `config/vim/vimrc`.

 ## Other Stuff
 TBD